prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

     interface CreateInstanceRequest {
       // The URL where the wallet has to send coins.
       // payto://-URL of the merchant's bank account.
 Required.
+      // FIXME: need an array, and to distinguish between
+      // supported and active (see taler.conf options on accounts!)
       payto: string;

       // Merchant instance of the response to create
       // This field is optional.
 If it is not specified
-      // then it will automatically be created. instance?: string;
+      // then it will automatically be created.
+      // FIXME: I do not understand this argument. -CG instance?: string;

       // Merchant name corresponding to this instance.